Nth-iteration-labs/contextual/README.md

 The package has been developed to:

-* Introduce a wider audience to the advanced sequential decision strategies offered by contextual bandit policies
+* Introduce a wider audience to the advanced sequential decision strategies offered by contextual bandit policies.
 * Ease the implementation, evaluation and dissemination of both existing and new contextual Multi-Armed Bandit algorithms and policies.

 Installation